-Different types of legal transactions involving African Americans prior to emancipation in Boone County can be found in the pages of the county deed books.
-In addition to deeds of manumissions of enslaved people, there are also land transfers involving free people of color and transfers of ownership of enslaved people.
+Different types of legal transactions involving African Americans prior to Emancipation in Boone County can be found in the pages of the county deed books.
+In addition to deeds of manumissions of enslaved people, there are also land transfers involving free people of color and transfers of enslaved people between slaveholders.

 3 May 1809= Thomas M. Prentiss emancipates Maria, 26 years old for “various good causes moving me thereto.”

 14 September 1819- Thomas R. Smith, resident of Boone County, KY transfers the ownership of Hannah, 27 yrs, and her two children Julia, about 5 or 6 yrs, and Matilda, about 2 yrs, to his wife, Ann Smith.
 Mr. Smith was travelling in Arkansas and fell ill, prompting the official documentation of this transfer, which was later filed in the Boone County clerk’s office.

 29 August, 1822- John Alloway, formerly of Henry County, Kentucky, emancipates Peggy, wife of Ben, in Cincinnati.
 The manumission is later certified by the clerk of the Boone County, KY court on 3 September, 1822.

 2 February 1825- Joseph Perrin and his wife Nancy (Beall) Perrin, of Clark County, Ohio, manumitted Caleb for the following year, 1 April 1826.
 The deed states that they have dower interest, and do not intend to interfere with the rights of John F. Beall (Jr,) the heir of John F. Beall, deceased.

 11 October, 1824- Joseph Henderson of Decatur County, Indiana, manumitted Stephen, a man of color.
 First deed of emancipation filed in the county of record for both (Decatur, IN,) second filing in Boone County, KY on 12 Oct, 1825.